The Keychain Problem: On Minimizing the Opportunity Cost of Uncertainty: Keychain Problems with Probabilistic Chain Orders

 \begin{fact}[XOS, Monotonicity, and Normalized] If $f$ is an antichain function, then $f$ is XOS, monotone, and normalized. \end{fact}

 The last fact we require is that antichain functions admit efficient valuation, demand, and supporting price oracles.
 Each of these oracles reduces to finding a maximum-weight antichain on a vertex-weighted forest.
-We specifically consider forests induced by a laminar type sets $\{T_i\}_{i\in S}$; these graphs have vertex set $S$ and require that every $i,j\in S$ with $T_i \subset T_j$ has $i$ as an ancestor of $j$.
+We specifically consider forests induced by laminar type sets $\{T_i\}_{i\in S}$; these graphs have vertex set $S$ and require that every $i,j\in S$ with $T_i \subset T_j$ has $j$ as an ancestor of $i$.
+Note that if two nodes have the same type set ($T_i = T_j$), $i$ and $j$ must be a parent and child, in any order.
 Such forests can be computed efficiently.

-In the case of value and supporting price queries on input $S\in 2^{[n]}$, the maximum weight antichain on the forest induced by laminar types $\{T_{i}\}_{i\in S}$ with vertex weights $w$ encodes a maximizing XOS clause.
+In the case of value and supporting price queries on an input subset of items $S\in 2^{[n]}$, the maximum weight antichain on the forest induced by laminar types $\{T_{i}\}_{i\in S}$ with vertex weights $w$ encodes a maximizing XOS clause.
 For demand queries, the bundle of items in demand is a maximum weight antichain on the forest induced by laminar types $T_1,\dots, T_n$ with vertex weights $w_i-p_i$ for each vertex $i$.

 We use dynamic programming to compute maximum weight antichains.
 There is an entry $\opt[i]$ in our dynamic programming table for each node $i$.
 The value of entry $\opt[i]$ is the maximum weight of an antichain in the subtree rooted at $i$.
 There are two cases we consider in our recursion at node $i$.
 First, the maximum weight antichain is $\{i\}$ (note that the inclusion of any descendant of $i$ breaks the antichain property).
 Second, the maximum weight antichain is not $\{i\}$ but some collection of descendants of $i$.
 This yields the following recursive definition: